 To prepare bean trenches: dig a trench about 18” (45cm) deep, loosening the soil at the bottom with your fork, then mix in vegetable peelings, tea bags, comfrey leaves, pelleted poultry manure, compost, and shredded plain unprinted paper, that has been soaked in buckets of water in with the soil, and cover with additional soil or compost.
 Runner beans can’t be sown now, you’ll have to wait until the weather warms up in mid-May, but preparing your trench now will give you a water retentive bed, and the best possible start for your beans.

-If your ivy is not flowering, this is probably the best time to cut back overgrown ivy.
+If your ivy (Hedera helix) is not flowering, this is probably the best time to cut back overgrown ivy.
 Ivy is such a great plant to have in your garden, it provides food and shelter for so many creatures.
 Bees, butterflies, and birds, all benefit hugely from ivy.
-Ivy is a wonderful plant to enjoy all year round, but it’s wise to remove it from guttering, and anywhere else it has got, or is getting out of hand now.
-Although, if your ivy is flowering it is best to delay pruning your plants, as ivy flowers are such a valuable source of nectar and pollen for bees, butterflies, and other pollinating insects.
+Ivy is a wonderful plant to enjoy all year round, but it’s wise to remove it from guttering, and anywhere else it has got out of hand.
+Although, if your ivy is flowering it is best to delay pruning your plants, as ivy flowers are such a valuable source of nectar and pollen for bees, butterflies, moths, and other pollinating insects and the berries that follow, will sustain birds over the winter months.

 Clean out bird boxes and put food out for the birds.
 If you’re using fat or suet balls, do make sure you remove any plastic netting before positioning them the garden, as the netting can get tangled around the bird’s tongues resulting in injury or a painful death.
 Special feeders are available, or you can make your own with half a coconut and some twine.
 Regularly clean bird feeders and bird baths; always do this outside, wearing gloves and using separate cleaning utensils.